Breast Lift Surgery / Mastopexy

 Be sure to arrange for someone to stay with you for at least the first night following surgery.

-Some patients want an increase in breast volume along with breast lift – simultaneous insertion of silicone breast implant along with mastopexy surgery can be performed.
+Some patients want an increase in breast volume along with breast lift – simultaneous insertion of silicone breast implant along with breast mastopexy surgery can be performed.
 This is called Augpexy procedure.

-Since there are conflicting forces at play i.e. breast lift trying to make the breast more compact & firm and augmentation trying to expand & increase breast volume; this surgery should be performed by experienced breast cosmetic surgeons only.
+Since there are conflicting forces at play i.e. breast lift surgery trying to make the breast more compact & firm and augmentation trying to expand & increase breast volume; this surgery should be performed by experienced breast cosmetic surgeons only.
 Due to the conflicting nature of surgery, the chances for complications are greater with augpexy surgery.
 Adhering to certain basic principles has enabled us to give excellent results consistently over the last several years.
 Please feel free to discuss this exciting option with your doctor.